bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

 This prop lets you update the URL programmatically.
 For example, suppose you want to push a new URL when the user clicks a button.
 It has two useful methods:

 - <span id="31f3">`push` - This adds a new URL to the end of the history stack.
 That means that clicking the back button will take the browser to the previous URL.
 Note that pushing the same URL multiple times in a row will have no effect; the URL will still only show up on the stack once.
 In development mode, pushing the same URL twice in a row will generate a console warning.
 This warning is disabled in production mode.</span>
-- <span id="90c1">`replace` - This replaces the current URL on the history stack, so the back button won’t take you to it.
+- <span id="90c1">`replace` - This replaces the current URL on the history stack, so the back button won't take you to it.
 For example:</span>

 ### What you learned